LCSC is currently operating in Phase 5.

 Response to COVID-19 Symptoms + Cases

 If your child is exposed to or shows symptoms of COVID-19, please contact his or her school as soon as possible.
 It is important to recognize the symptoms of COVID-19.
 No student should attend school if they are experiencing symptoms, have been in extended close contact with a confirmed case of COVID-19, or if they are waiting for results of a COVID-19 test.
+If a student pursues a test, please note that only negative PCR or BinaxNOW tests will be accepted to permit an individual to return to school.
+Results from a rapid COVID-19 test or antigen test (other than BinaxNOW) are not accepted.

 LCSC will work with the Boone County Health Department and Indiana State Health Department in the event of a positive case, and will follow their guidance regarding exposure, contact tracing, and quarantines.